aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/igloballayoutslidecollection/add/_index.md

 1) Added layout for value SlideLayoutType.Custom of `layout_type`
             contains no placeholders and no shapes.
-            2) Analogue of this method is method **Aspose.Slides.IMasterLayoutSlideCollection.Add(Aspose.Slides.SlideLayoutType,Syste** accessed with [`IMasterSlide.layout_slides`](/slides/python-net/aspose.slides/imasterslide/layout_slides) property.
+            2) Analogue of this method is method [`IMasterLayoutSlideCollection.add`](/slides/python-net/aspose.slides/imasterlayoutslidecollection/add) accessed with [`IMasterSlide.layout_slides`](/slides/python-net/aspose.slides/imasterslide/layout_slides) property.

 ### Exceptions